wcyn/01-andelabs-OOP/README.md

-# 01-andelabs-OOP
+# Endangered Species - Python OPP Demonstration

-A real-world problem modeled using OOP.
+Solving the problem of tracking endangered animals in an animal park using OOP.
 Demonstrates inheritance, encapsulation, polymorphism and various OOP concepts.